mainciburu/WAT3R/README.md

 # WARPT
 Workflow for Association of Receptor Pairs from TREK-seq

 This analysis pipeline is developed for data from the T-cell Receptor Enrichment to linK clonotypes (TREK-seq) protocol as reported by DePasquale et al, [bioRxiv 2021](https://www.biorxiv.org/content/10.1101/2021.12.01.470599v1).
 The protocol uses 10x 3' v3 or v3.1 scRNA-seq cDNA as input and recovers *TRAV* and *TRBV* variable regions, which make up the &alpha; and &beta; chain of the T-cell receptor (TCR).
 Data is generated on the Illumina MiSeq set to sequence Read 1 (28 bp, cell barcode + UMI) and Index 1 (150 bp, *TRAV* or *TRBV*).
-After demultiplexing the sequencing data, this pipeline performs downstream analysis, including alignment, quality filters and calling TCR variable regions.
+After demultiplexing the sequencing data, this pipeline performs downstream analysis, including alignment, quality filters and generating a results table with cell barcodes and TCR assignments.

 ### Installation of Docker image